Bee or Yellow Jacket Sting

 Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If

 - You think your child needs to be seen, but not urgently

-- Over 48 hours since the sting and redness now becoming larger (Note: infection is uncommon and doesn't start until at least 24-48 hours after the sting.
-Any redness starting in the first 24 hours is due to venom)
+- More than 48 hours since the sting and redness getting larger.
+(Note: Infection is not common.
+It does not start until at least 24-48 hours after the sting.
+Redness that starts in the first 24 hours is due to venom.)

-- Swelling is huge (e.g., spreads beyond a joint such as the wrist or ankle)
+- Swelling is huge (4 inches or 10 cm).
+It spreads across a joint such as the wrist.

 Call Your Doctor During Weekday Office Hours If